Dundalk F.C.: A trophy-laden era (1975–1995)

-Decline and upheaval (1995–2012)
+Decline (1995–2012)

-The 1994–95 title did not halt the overall decline, and Keely did not see out the title defence, quitting midway through the 1995–96 season—reportedly frustrated at being unable to strengthen his squad.
+The 1994–95 title did not halt the club's decline, and Keely did not see out the title defence, quitting midway through the 1995–96 season—reportedly frustrated at being unable to strengthen his squad.
 Dundalk sank down the table and had to survive a promotion/relegation play-off in 1996–97.
-The board turned to Jim McLaughlin to try to turn things around, but early in the 1998–99 season it was revealed that the club was in serious financial trouble again and the whole squad had been transfer listed.
-An end of season collapse saw the club drop from the top-tier for the first time, with relegation confirmed 20-years to the day after they had won their first Double.
+The Board turned to Jim McLaughlin (who had retired from management and was now a director at Dundalk) to try to turn things around, but early in the 1998–99 season it was revealed that the club was in serious financial trouble again and that the whole squad had been transfer-listed.
+An end-of-season collapse saw the club drop from the top-tier for the first time, with relegation confirmed 20 years to the day after they had won their first Double.

-Plans for a supporters' co-op to take the club over led to some optimism, and initial expectations were of an immediate return to the top-flight.
-But Dundalk became embroiled in a losing battle with the league's hierarchy and Kilkenny City, which reached the High Court, over the latter playing an improperly registered player.
-The following season the co-op invested heavily in the playing squad and, under new manager Martin Murray, they were promoted as 2000–01 First Division Champions.
-Although seemingly well-placed for the return to the top-flight, they were relegated again the following season, with the League being reduced from 12 teams to 10.
-Despite this setback, they won the club's ninth FAI Cup a week later, with victory over Bohemians in the final.
+The club was taken over by a supporters' co-op in 2000, and initial expectations were of an immediate return to the top-flight.
+But Dundalk became embroiled in a losing battle with the league's hierarchy and Kilkenny City over the latter playing an improperly registered player, which reached the High Court.
+The following season, the co-op invested heavily in the playing squad and, under new manager Martin Murray, they were promoted as 2000–01 First Division Champions.
+Although seemingly well-placed for the return to the top-flight, they were relegated again the following season, with the league being reduced from 12 teams to 10.
+Despite this setback, Murray's side won the club's ninth FAI Cup a week later, with victory over Bohemians in the final.